WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Organizing data into normalized tables greatly enhances efficiency and maintainability of a database system.
 ### Database Access Log View by Browser - 1 of 72 schema views
 Current schema views are Access and Error primary attribute tables created in normalization process with simple aggregate values.
 These are primitive access and error data presentations of the log data warehouse.
-The complex data Slicing and Dicing is done in MySQL2ApacheLogs.
+The complex data Slicing and Dicing is done in [MySQL2ApacheECharts](https://github.com/willthefarmer/mysql-to-apache-echarts).

-ApacheLogs2MySQL is the 'EL' of the 'ELK' Stack.
-The Web interface [MySQL2ApacheECharts](https://github.com/willthefarmer/mysql-to-apache-echarts) in development is the 'K' of the 'ELK' Stack.

 Database View - apache_logs.access_ua_browser_family_list - data from LogFormat: combined & csv2mysql
 ![view-access_ua_browser_family_list.png](./assets/access_ua_browser_list.png)